minetino/images/README.md

-# docker images
+# images
-docker images with the intention to use them for pterodactyl
+custom docker images or yolks for pterodactyl